-Use your keyword tracking tools and look at the most popular keywords that are attracting people to your site.
-Ask yourself: are these the keywords my potential customers – people who will make a purchase – using in online searches?
+Use your keyword tracking tools and look at the most popular keywords attracting people to your site.
+Ask yourself: are these the keywords my potential customers – people who will make a purchase – use in online searches?

 If not, update your strategy.

 6. Your SEO Strategy Isn’t Working if You’re Using Thin Content

 I have seen many website owners who produce page content or a blog post in the 100-150 word range and then complain that it does not rank well in search.
 Of course, if this is the only content available on the topic, then perhaps it will.
 However, if there is any competition of significance, then don’t be surprised if your thin and weak content does not end up at the top of the first page.

 Why would a search engine present thin or weak content at the top of its first page?
 It makes them look bad and untrustworthy as a search engine.
 Do you think that Google wants to appear to be untrustworthy?

 You’re not going to achieve a prominent position in search against worthy competition with an SEO strategy that results in thin or weak content.